-2017 was my ethical fashion year; 2017 was the year I vowed not to buy one single item of clothing unless it’s absolutely necessary or if it was responsibility produced.
+2017 was my ethical fashion year; 2017 was the year I vowed not to buy one single item of clothing unless it was absolutely necessary or if it was responsibility produced.
 I wanted a retail purge for a year.

-I would be lying if I said it wasn’t hard especially when wonderful sale emails, special discounts rolled in my inbox.
+I would be lying if I said it wasn’t hard especially when wonderful sale emails, special discounts rolled in my inbox on a daily basis.
 That’s also when I realized to be successful in my new fashion endeavors I must unsubscribe to all of those marketing temptations.

 It took me some courage, but in a few hours, I transformed my inbox from fashion porn to business focus land.

 I also unsubscribed to those fashion magazines that always gives me the urge to swipe my plastic left and right!

 Chances are, you are trying to do the same thing and wonder where to start and how to do it!

 Don’t worry, I have got your back!
 Believe me, buying ethical fashion is more within your reach than you think!
 Purging your buying urges can be more fun than you think with a bit of practice and discipline!
 All that without feeling deprived!